lesya-tishencko/software_design/Readme.md

 **Parser** - class to parse commands and their args from string.
 Take entered line and parse line.
 Save command and their args in fields commands and params.
 These fields has getter methods.

-**Factory** - class to create commands.
+**Runnable** - interface for all commands.
- - Has static method which get name of command and return object of type Factory (all commands - classes inherit Factory and override method execute()).
+ - Has static method which get name of command and return object of class which implements Runnable (all commands implement this interface).
- - if command not found then create default Factory object and method his method execute run System process.
+ - if command not found then create object of default class **NewCommand** his method execute run System process.
- - Derived class:
+ - Classes which implement Runnable:
-    - **Echo** - derived class from Factory.
-Override execute which method work as echo in command-line *nix system.
+    - **Echo** override execute which method work as echo in command-line *nix system.
-    - **Cat** - derived class from Factory.
-Override execute method which work as cat in command-line *nix system.
+    - **Cat**  override execute method which work as cat in command-line *nix system.
-    - **Exit** - derived class from Factory.
-Call execute to exit.
+    - **Exit** Call execute to exit.
-    - **Wc** - derived class from Factory.
-Override execute method which work as wc in command-line *nix system.
+    - **Wc**  override execute method which work as wc in command-line *nix system.
-    - **Pwd** - derived class from Factory.
-Override execute method which work as pwd in command-line *nix system.
+    - **Pwd** override execute method which work as pwd in command-line *nix system.
+    - **Assignment** override execute method to assign variable with its value.